storyblok/silex-boilerplate/SETUP.md

 ![adding a name & a slug](https://a.storyblok.com/f/c8923bc32c/create-a-story.jpg)

 # That's it!
-you're now done setting up your space & also already created your first story.
+You're now done setting up your space & also already created your first story.
 Start now creating your own components and build you website.

+You should now can access your story here: `http://localhost:4040/{slug}`.